What Does a Condo Home Warranty Cover?

 Does a home warranty cover appliances in a condo that came with the unit?

-Yes — most condo home warranty plans cover appliances regardless of whether you purchased them yourself or they came with the unit, as long as they are inside your unit and in proper working condition when coverage begins.
+Yes, most condo home warranty plans cover appliances regardless of whether you purchased them yourself or they came with the unit, as long as they are inside your unit and in proper working condition when coverage begins.
 This typically includes the refrigerator, dishwasher, oven, and microwave.
 Washer and dryer coverage may require an add-on with some providers.
-Always verify covered items with your specific plan before enrolling.
+Always verify covered items with your specific plan before enrolling, and consider home warranty alternatives if you'd rather self-insure.